jazzband/django-configurations/docs/values.rst

     .. note::

-      This is a special value since email settings are divided into many different settings. `dj-email-url`_ supports all options though and simply returns a nested dictionary of settings instead of just one setting.
+      This is a special value since email settings are divided into many different settings variables. `dj-email-url`_ supports all options though and simply returns a nested dictionary of settings instead of just one setting.

     The parameters have the following default values: